Spain defender Llorente joins Busquets in testing positive for Covid-19 as Euro 2020 opponents Sweden lose ...

 Spain will face Sweden on Monday, with the Swedes also having confirmed two positive Covid-19 cases in recent days: Kulusevski and Bologna defender Mattias Svanberg.

-The Swedish FA confirmed that on Tuesday their men's national team traveled to Gothenburg for the last part of training before the Euros, however Kulusevski stayed in Stockholm..
+The Swedish FA confirmed that on Tuesday their men's national team travelled to Gothenburg for the last part of training before the Euros, however, Kulusevski stayed in Stockholm.

 National team doctor Anders Valentin told the Sweden FA's website: "This morning, Kulusevski informed the medical team that he had cold symptoms.
 Dejan was tested immediately and that test was positive.
 Dejan has since been kept isolated from the rest of the group and did not travel with us to Gothenburg."